aclark4life/blog-2017/2007/11/28/zcbuildout-recipe-tip-hexagonitrecipedownload-ftw-for-the-win/index.rst

 hexagonit.recipe.download
 ==================================================

-Sometimes a Plone add-on is distributed as a compressed archive and is extracted to the ``foo/`` directory but the Python package name is ``bar``.
+Sometimes a Plone add-on is distributed as a compressed archive and is extracted to the ``foo/`` directory but the Python package is named ``bar``.
 This can be a problem when using `plone.recipe.distros <https://pypi.org/project/plone.recipe.distros/>`_ because when ``bar`` is extracted to ``parts/productdistros/foo`` the Plone add-on will not be loaded by Zope.

 Fortunately there is `hexagonit.recipe.download <https://pypi.org/project/hexagonit.recipe.download/>`_ which allows you to specify the destination.
 For example, `ZNagios <https://pypi.python.org/pypi/Products.ZNagios>`_, an add-on that integrates Zope with Nagios.